Here are problems and fixes related to using VMware Tanzu GemFire for VMs.

 and directly obtain the Apache Geode logs that reside within the directory

-See the Apache Geode Installing and Running VSD topic for information about loading the statistics files into Apache Geode VSD.
+See Visual Statistics Display (VSD) for information about loading the statistics files into VSD.

 Thread dumps may be useful for debugging.
 Take at least three thread dumps on each VM, separating them by about one second.

 Acquire the Deployment Name instructs how to acquire the string to substitute for

 bosh sshcommand to ssh in to the Tanzu GemFire VM where you want to produce the thread dumps.
 Tanzu GemFire VMs can be referenced using a 0-based index, for example server/0, or locator/2: